rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 So far, the only use case that was found for these operations was to exert stronger control over atomic operation emission, on a hypothetical backend which would optimize atomics aggressively.
-This use case does not seem like it would require the full constraints of the `VolatileXyz`, and would probably be better implemented as an extension of `std::sync::atomic::Ordering`.
+This use case does not seem like it would require the full constraints of the `VolatileXyz` API, and it could therefore probably be turned into an extension of `std::sync::atomic::Ordering`.

 One possibility would be to duplicate every ordering with a volatile variant (e.g. `RelaxedVolatile`, `AcquireVolatile...`).
 Another possibility would be to